We Specialize in Arthritis Treatment

 Psoriatic Arthritis occurs in people that have a skin condition called “psoriasis,” which is an inflammation of the skin.
 While rare among psoriasis sufferers, this type of arthritis can cause swelling in the fingers and toes, and causes pain in select joints.

-Where do People Get Arthritis?
+Where Do People Get Arthritis?

 Some common locations on the body that suffer from this condition include:

-How to Treat Arthritis
+How To Treat Arthritis:

 To minimize the damage caused from arthritis, it is important to diagnose it early.
 Each case is different depending on the individual, so treatment varies.
 If you are diagnosed with arthritis, our doctors will discuss your treatment options with you.
 Proper treatment may include changes to your activity, diet, and possible surgery.
-To learn more, or to schedule an appointment contact Washington Orthopaedic Center today.